camunda/camunda-docs-manual/content/examples/tutorials/develop-cockpit-plugin.md

   ...
 ```

-The next step consists of wiring the camunda webapp and the process engine.
+The next step consists of wiring the Camunda webapp and the process engine.
 To do this, we need to create a Service Provider that implements the interface `ProcessEngineProvider` and declare it in a file called `org.camunda.bpm.engine.rest.spi.ProcessEngineProvider` that resides in the directory `src/test/resources/META-INF/services/`.
 The file should contain the following content:

 ```java
 org.camunda.bpm.cockpit.plugin.test.application.TestProcessEngineProvider
 ```

-The `TestProcessEngineProvider` is provided with the camunda webapp core, uses the methods of the class `org.camunda.bpm.BpmPlatform` and exposes the default process engine.
+The `TestProcessEngineProvider` is provided with the Camunda webapp core, uses the methods of the class `org.camunda.bpm.BpmPlatform` and exposes the default process engine.

 The class `org.camunda.bpm.cockpit.plugin.test.AbstractCockpitPluginTest` can work as a basis for Cockpit plugin tests.
 It initializes the Cockpit environment around each test and bootstraps a single process engine that is made available to Cockpit and the plug-in.